 DNOs are welcome to include further comments to assist in our understanding of the data provided in the Connections Reporting Pack.
 DNO’s should include supporting documentation where they consider it necessary to support their comments or where it may aid Ofgem’s understanding.

 Table by table commentary

-CR1 - In-year Summary
+CC1 - Summary